-A typical prototype technique is the bread board construction or layout.
+A typical prototype technique is the breadboard construction or layout.
 It is a temporarily carried out layout to test the working of the circuit designed.
-The bread board is a plastic plate with holes running both vertically and horizontally.
+The breadboard is a plastic plate with holes running both vertically and horizontally.

-Fig 52 Breadboard
+Fig 5.2 Breadboard

-Figure 4.1 Bread/Project board
+Figure 4.1 Bread/Project Board

-The holes are embedded with copper tracks to form conduction lines into which the components are plugged into.
-Initially, the components were counted with the aid of the circuit diagram, all the component assuming a convenient position on the bread board.
+The holes are embedded with copper tracks to form conduction lines into which the components are plugged.
+Initially, the components were counted with the aid of the circuit diagram, all the components assuming a convenient position on the breadboard.
 The IC is fitted the correct way with both conducting leads across the center groove.
-Other circuit elements like the switches, output socket, DC battery and voltmeter are connected outside the breadboard with the help of jumping wires; hence they cannot be plugged in the bread board.
+Other circuit elements like the switches, output socket, DC battery, and voltmeter are connected outside the breadboard with the help of jumping wires; hence they cannot be plugged into the breadboard.

-The bread board construction is usually essential because modification of the circuit can be easily achieved.
+The breadboard construction is usually essential because modification of the circuit can be easily achieved.
 The component can be used several times over to make different circuits.